tetherless-world/whyis/docs/README.md

 # Nano-scale?

 Nano-scale knowledge graphs are built of many *[nanopublications](http://nanopub.org)*, where each nanopublication is tracked individually, with the ability to provide provenance-based justifications and publication credit for each tiny bit of knowledge in the graph.

+> "A nanopublication is the smallest unit of publishable information: an assertion about anything that can be uniquely identified and attributed to its author."

+**Assertion:** a minimal unit of thought

+**Provenance:** the evidence and history of the assertion

+**Publication Info:** metadata about how the nanopublication came to be